crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

 ![](./assets/states.png)

-Specifically, the blockchain begins with this [genesis file](https://github.com/crypto-com/chain/blob/master/docker/config/devnet/tendermint/genesis.json), which you can [see that](https://github.com/crypto-com/chain/blob/master/docker/config/devnet/tendermint/genesis.json#L20-L22) funds has already been distributed to some addresses at the beginning.
+Specifically, the blockchain begins with this [genesis file](https://github.com/crypto-com/chain/blob/master/docker/config/devnet/tendermint/genesis.json), which you can [see that](https://github.com/crypto-com/chain/blob/master/docker/config/devnet/tendermint/genesis.json#L20-L22) funds have already been distributed to some addresses at the beginning.
 In this documentation, we will

 - Restore the wallet with the default [mnemonics](https://github.com/crypto-com/chain/blob/master/docker/config/devnet/tendermint/mnemonics.txt#L1);
 - Obtain the allocated funds and perform transactions.